Oxnumb/Oxnumb/README.md

 - 👋 Hi, I’m @Oxnumb
 - 👀 I’m interested in ...G
-- 🌱 I’m currently learning ..dd
+- 🌱 I’m currently learning ..ddlll
 - 💞️ I’m looking to collaborate on dfsg
 - 📫 How to reach me luy